tmbothe/data-lake-project/README.md

 # Project: Data Modeling and ETL with Postgres and Python
 ## Project Description

 A compagny that has been collecting songs' data and users activity wants an efficient model to store and analyze the data.
-The data currently resides in folders in JSON format.
+The data currently resides in AWS S3 bucket in JSON format.
-This project consists of creating a database and build an ETL pipeline to store the data.
+This project consists of building an ETL pipeline that extracts the data from S3, processing using apache Spark, and loads back to AWS S3 in parquet format.
 This will help the analytics to analyze and derive insights from data.

 ## Data description
 There are two sources of dataset, the **Song Dataset** and the **Log Dataset** .
 Both dataset are currently stored in amazon S3.
-These files will be read from redshift and stored in some staging tables.
-Then another process will extract the data from staging tables and load in final tables.
+These files will be read from Spark and stored in some staging tables.
+Then another process will extract the data from staging tables and load in final final files in S3.

 ### The Song Dataset
 The song data is stored at : `s3://udacity-dend/song_data`